Bill Viola: Career

-In 2003,The Passions was exhibited in Los Angeles, London, Madrid, and Canberra.
+In 2003, The Passions was exhibited in Los Angeles, London, Madrid, and Canberra.
 This was a major collection of Viola's emotionally charged, slow-motion works inspired by traditions within Renaissance devotional painting.

 The first biography of Viola, entitled Viola on Vídeo, was written by Federico Utrera (King Juan Carlos University) and published in Spain in 2011.

-Bill Viola Studios
+Bill Viola studio

-Bill Viola Studio is run by his wife, Kira Perov, who is the executive director.
-She has worked with Viola since 1978 managing and assisting Viola with his videotapes and installations.
+Bill Viola studio is run by his wife, Kira Perov, who is the executive director.
+She worked with Viola from 1978 managing and assisting him with his videotapes and installations.
 She documents their work in progress on location.
 All publications from the studio are edited by Perov.

+Death

+Viola's wife and longtime creative collaborator was Kira Perov.
+He had two sons.

+Viola died from complications of Alzheimer's disease at home in Long Beach, California, on July 12, 2024, at the age of 73.

 Artwork

 Style

-Viola's art deals largely with the central themes of human consciousness and experience - birth, death, love, emotion, and a kind of humanist spirituality.
-Throughout his career he has drawn meaning and inspiration from his deep interest in mystical traditions, especially Zen Buddhism, Christian mysticism and Islamic Sufism, often evident in the transcendental quality of some of his works.
-Equally, the subject matter and manner of western medieval and renaissance devotional art have informed his aesthetic.
+Viola's art deals largely with the central themes of human consciousness and experience – birth, death, love, emotion, and a kind of humanist spirituality.
+Throughout his career he drew meaning and inspiration from his deep interest in mystical traditions, especially Zen Buddhism, Christian mysticism, and Islamic Sufism, often evident in the transcendental quality of some of his works.
+Equally, the subject matter and manner of western medieval and renaissance devotional art informed his aesthetic.

-An ongoing theme that he constantly explores is dualism, or the idea that comprehension of a subject is impossible unless its opposite is known.
-For example, a lot of his work has themes such as life and death, light and dark, stressed and calm, or loud and quiet.
+He often explored dualism, or the idea that comprehension of a subject is impossible unless its opposite is known.
+For example, a lot of his work has themes such as life and death, light and dark, fire and water, stressed and calm, or loud and quiet.

 His work can be divided into three types, conceptual, visual, and a unique combination of the two.
-According to art critic James Gardner of the National Review, Viola's conceptual work is forgettable just like most video art.
-However, others have different opinions.

-On the other hand, Gardner feels that Viola's visual work such as "The Veiling", and his combination of both the conceptual and visual such as "The Crossing" are impressive and memorable.
+Gardner feels that Viola's visual work, such as "The Veiling", and his combination of both the conceptual and visual, such as "The Crossing," are impressive and memorable.

-Viola's work often exhibits a painterly quality, his use of ultra-slow motion video encouraging the viewer to sink into the image and connect deeply to the meanings contained within it.
+Viola's work often exhibits a painterly quality, with his use of ultra-slow motion video encouraging the viewer to sink into the image and connect deeply to the meanings contained within it.
 This quality makes his work perhaps unusually accessible within a contemporary art context.
 As a consequence, his work often receives mixed reviews from critics, some of whom have noted a tendency toward grandiosity and obviousness in some of his work.
-Yet it is this very ambitiousness, his striving toward meaning, and attempts to deal with the big themes of human life, that also make his work so clearly appreciated by other critics, his audiences and collectors.